Updated

 - do so once the period of revocation is over.

-This means that the person must pass:
+This means that you must pass:

 - a written driving test,